top of page

 One afternoon, a call began its journey on a rotary-dial telephone, clicking pulses threading through copper wires and switching stations in due course ringing in San Diego.
 Perhaps it was answered at a payphone or by a Call Mark Video Collective member hunched over a kitchen table, scribbling notes in the margins of a zine.

 It was 1988, and it was Eku Wand who was calling the Call Mark Video Collective.
 Eku Wand was calling from Berlin.
-Before saying much—perhaps to a few members crowding around the phone to catch the words from its handpiece speaker, or maybe it was on loudspeaker—Eku Wand asked if they knew Austrian poet Ernst Jandl, a name none of them recognized.
+Before saying much—perhaps to a few members crowding around the phone to catch the words from its hand-piece speaker, or maybe it was on loudspeaker—Eku Wand asked if they knew Austrian poet Ernst Jandl, a name none of them recognised.
 Then he mentioned Samuel Beckett, whose name was familiar to everyone.
 Their first and lasting impression of Eku Wand was of a pretentious German who, when he meant to say “great,” said “crate”—and who, believing he was saying “great,” said “crate” quite a lot.

 Ben Moore knew some German.
 He translated parts of Ernst Jandl’s Laut und Luise aloud from a volume he borrowed from the art library, over beers at Joe’s Java.
 Ben Moore’s German was almost exhausted when he remarked that Eku Wand was a funny name.
 “Wand” means “wall” in German, he said.
 It stopped being funny, though, when Jeff Wall’s name came up.
 Jeff Wall’s Eviction Struggle had recently appeared and prompted heated debates, particularly since eviction was a reality for some in the Call Mark Video Collective, and mainly because of the politics of staging documentary photography.

-Eku Wand met Ernst Jandl in Berlin after the performance presented in the context of celebrating the Wiener Gruppe’s legacy.
+Eku Wand spoke to Ernst Jandl after the performance presented in the context of celebrating the Wiener Gruppe’s legacy.
 Eku Wand was skilled with technology, and passionate about language, but even more passionate about money.
 On the path to founding Pixelpark, a design and animation studio, he first had to complete art school, and Ernst Jandl’s performance had just given him an idea for his graduation piece, which involved Ernst Jandl.
-That same night, Eku Wand pitched his idea to Jandl, who replied: "Yes, yes, and yes.”
+That same night, Eku Wand pitched his idea to Jandl, who replied: “Yes, yes, and yes.”
 After those three assured yeses, it became difficult to get hold of Ernst Jandl.
 Eku Wand had to take the train to Vienna to track Jandl down and, finally, record him reading, to produce the video-poem Poems of Ernst Jandl (Bestiarium), which Eku Wand presented as his graduation work.

 On the phone with the Call Mark Video Collective, Eku Wand tried to reproduce the t-t-t-t’s and grrrmmmmm’s from Ernst Jandl’s schtzngrmm performance he had seen.
 However, what ultimately won a “yes,” this time from the Call Mark Video Collective, was Eku Wand’s reference to Samuel Beckett’s Not I mouth scene—an important influence on both Eku Wand’s project with Ernst Jandl and the Call Mark Video Collective’s work.